braidchat/braid/README.md

 ## License

-Braid may be freely used under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.html) or you may purchase a commercial license by contacting licensing@braidchat.com
+Braid may be freely used under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.html).

+As per the AGPL, you can use Braid for personal or commercial purposes for free, but, you must publically release any modifications to the software (under the same license).
+If you need to make private modifications you can purchase a commercial license by contacting licensing@braidchat.com